I Love You, You Hate Me: Production

 The documentary originated after director Tommy Avallone viewed a nostalgic social media post featuring a 1993 news story about a Barney-bashing event at the University of Nebraska–Lincoln, and wondered if he could tell a story about love and hate through the story of Barney the Dinosaur.
 Avallone began work on the documentary in 2020.
 The documentary, then untitled, was officially announced on November 15, 2021 as a three-part series.
 The documentary was announced to look into the popularity of Barney who also became a target of hate worldwide.
-During production, a few cast and crew members from Barney & Friends, and the proceeding, Barney & the Backyard Gang, were interviewed, offering first-hand accounts of the Barney phenomenon.
+During production, a few cast and crew members from Barney & Friends, and the preceding, Barney & the Backyard Gang, were interviewed, offering first-hand accounts of the Barney phenomenon.
 Fans of the franchise and outspoken critics were announced to be interviewed as well.

 On December 1, 2021, Matt McDonald, the archival producer for the documentary, reached out to a few users via Barney Wiki for help on the documentary.